 At first glance, it may seem like chaos.
 Before you can even see them, you can hear them, shrieking with delight, growling and roaring as they role play, and chugging like train engines on a track.
 As you come around the corner, you may see someone dashing across the sand or jumping down from the play structure, leaping out over the tire “steps”.
 My senses take in all of it.
 In front of the structure, my attention is captured by a very developed game that is going on.
 I find an inconspicuous spot to sit down and observe.
 There are children on each side of the structure.
 One child attempts to throw a large green ball over the top of the structure to another child who is waiting on the other side.
 Some attempts are successful and others demand a retry.
 The children are taking turns..some decide to kick the ball as well.
 Some attempts to kick the ball send it right back into the kicker’s face, but the children quickly figure out that throwing it over has a better success rate.
 The children develop an order of turns that works at first and then leads to a discussion.
+By having the shutters pressed up against a window, you can prevent air from escaping and keep the temperature of your home regulated.
+Take a look at plantation shutters australia can offer.

 “It’s MY turn!”